iuryrosal/ml-exp/README.md

 	)
 ```

 To add context, combining a model trained with test data to use in experiment, you use `add_context()` instance method.
 During the call, you need to provide the model trained (can be a object or path), what test data will be applied in this model and a name to refer own context (must be unique).
+For this tool, it is expected that each model will use distinct and independent test bases.

 ```python
 ml_exp.add_context(